Asteroid Magnetization from the Early Solar Wind: Conclusion

 \section{Conclusion}

-From computational simulations and theoretical analyses, we have shown that magnetic flux pile up from an impinging stellar wind can substantially magnetized an otherwise unmagnetized asteroid.
-As applied to the early solar wind, which would would have had a higher ram pressure than that of the present day, we find that the ambient solar find field can be amplified by factors $A>9$ even without a shell of enhanced conductivity above that of the main body.
-This may explain natural remanent magnetization (NRM) found in undifferentiated solar system bodies.
-With a conductive shell layer surrounding a parent body, we find that even larger amplification factors $ A > 10 $ in this shell layer is very much possible for early solar wind properties well within theoretical model limits and observational constraints.
+From computational simulations and theoretical analyses, we have shown that magnetic flux pile up from an impinging stellar wind can produce a substantial ambient magnetic field on an asteroid surface.
+As applied to the early solar wind, which would have had a higher ram pressure than that of the present day, we find that the ambient solar find field can be amplified by factors $A>9$ even without a shell of enhanced conductivity above that of the main body.
+This can explain the magnetizations found in some meteorites having reliable magnetic mineral records formed after dispersal of the protoplanetary disk, but that are thought to have come from undifferentiated parent bodies lacking internal (core dynamo) magnetic fields.

+With a conductive shell layer surrounding a parent body, we find that even larger amplification factors, $ A > 10 $, in the shell layer are likely} for early solar wind properties well within theoretical model limits and observational constraints.
 The solar wind properties, and the effective resistivity of the asteroid's shell layer emerge as the two most important factors affecting the amount of magnetic field pileup.

 The WIM mechansim and the predicted amplification scaling are quite general, and can be applied to any magnetized stellar wind and asteroid combination.
 The WIM mechanism is also potentially important to explain magnetizations of asteroids measured from future space missions such as (16) Psyche.
 The results would ultimately be applicable to extrasolar planetary systems as well.